gerardbm/dotfiles/README.md

 Sources: https://www.systutorials.com/docs/linux/man/1-lesskey/#lbAE

+### Youtube-dl

+Download it from the repositories:

+`sudo apt-get install youtube-dl`

+Update it to the last version:

+`sudo -H pip install --upgrade youtube-dl`

 ### VirtualBox

 Packages for VirtualBox are not available in Debian 9.
 To install VirtualBox you must use the stretch-backports repository or the upstream third-party repository.
 More info, here: https://wiki.debian.org/VirtualBox.